 Because Vanity Is Feminine, this trope is mainly used for women or dandyish men.
-In a High School setting, the Alpha Bitch might mention getting plastic surgery, and her 'artificial' beauty will contrast the 'natural' beauty of the Girl Next Door and the Cool Loser.
+In a High School setting, the Alpha Bitch might mention getting plastic surgery, and her 'artificial' beauty will contrast with the 'natural' beauty of the Girl Next Door.
 The same can be said for the Obnoxious Entitled Housewife in a neighborhood setting.

 In real life, people get plastic surgery for a variety of non-vanity reasons, such as recovering from accidents.
 Attitudes towards plastic surgery vary across cultures; in South Korea, for example, it is relatively common.

-Will often overlap with Buxom Is Better, Fake Boobs, and Breast Expansion, as a breast augmentation is a common cosmetic surgery.
+Will often overlap with Fake Boobs, and Breast Expansion, as breast augmentation is a common cosmetic surgery in a setting with Buxom Beauty Standard.
 Examples of underage girls may fall into Troubling Unchildlike Behavior if they are trying to be Younger Than They Look.

 Compare Just the Way You Are, where someone decides against getting cosmetic surgery and embraces their natural appearance, Makeup Is Evil, where makeup (a temporary way to enhance one's appearance) is also associated with vanity and villains, and Vain Sorceress, a villainess who uses magic, not cosmetic surgery, to remain youthful and beautiful, and Looks Worth Killing For.

 - Marvel Knights (2002): The Brothers Grace are corrupt European businessmen who are addicted to plastic surgery provided to them by their Dragon Mister Tune.
 One of them even requests liposuction after a meal.